Sjord/Sjord.github.io/_posts/2017-07-24-some-libraries-evaluate-remote-javascript.md

 date: 2017-09-27
 ---

-Some JavaScript libraries have or had functionality to automatically evaluate any JavaScript returned on AJAX requests.
+Some JavaScript libraries have functionality to automatically evaluate any JavaScript returned on AJAX requests.
 This introduces an XSS vulnerability if an attacker can control the URL of the request.

 ## Introduction

 Within JavaScript it is possible to do a HTTP request to retrieve a resource from an URL.
 Before the modern [fetch API](https://developer.mozilla.org/en/docs/Web/API/Fetch_API) existed this happened with [XMLHttpRequest](https://developer.mozilla.org/en/docs/Web/API/XMLHttpRequest), which is difficult to work with because of its cumbersome API that differs between browsers.
 Several JavaScript libraries offer convenience functions to make AJAX requests easier.
-If the response to the AJAX request contains JavaScript, some libraries will automatically run that JavaScript.
+In addition, if the response to the AJAX request contains JavaScript, some libraries will automatically run that JavaScript.
 This is a mistake, as it may introduce a security vulnerability if the URL is under control of an attacker.

 ## Attack scenario